cbushdor/myMakro/README.md

 * Values: Can be a number (Real/Float) or _ [^4]  are both accepted

+* Now values format are checked.
+An error is raised if format is not ok!

 Watchout to the GOLDEN RULE:

 > A vs P  if Actif as a value Passif MUST NOT (_ or 0) it sis one or the other.